 These ultra-lightweight planes, like the Dancing Wings Edge 540 shown above, are typically made from Depron foam sheet and carbon strip for strength.
 They have large flying and control surfaces so they are 3D capable, but at much slower speeds than their outdoor counterparts.

 A variation on indoor 3D flying is 4D, whereby the plane is fitted with a variable pitch prop and so 'reverse maneuvers' can be flown - if the pilot is good enough!

 The following video shows a typical shockie in action, by Ray Watts (who I used to fly with in my old club)...

-This vid shows the extremely gentle nature of this style of indoor rc flying, and in capable hands the planes are a joy to watch.
+This video shows the extremely gentle nature of this style of indoor rc flying, and in capable hands the planes are a joy to watch.

-If you do have a large indoor space in your area, ask around and you might be able to try some indoor flying for yourself!
+If you do happen to have a large indoor space in your area, ask around and you might be able to try some indoor flying for yourself!